Way of Life Literature

-The free eBook The Emerging Church Is Coming gives a firsthand account of this conference - https://www.wayoflife.org/free_ebooks/
+The free eBook The Emerging Church Is Coming gives a firsthand account of this conference.

 VERY SAD TO SEE THESE YOUNG MEN ON A WRONG PATH

 It is very sad to me that these young men (the Matt Chappells and the Mark Rasmussen Jrs and the John Guys, etc.) are on a wrong path, a path that will lead to anywhere within the “broader church.”
-Only time will tell where they will end up.
+Only time will tell where they and their followers will end up.

 I am not sad that they are rejecting the traditional Independent Baptist model.
 It was never strong enough, never biblical enough, never spiritual enough, never wise enough, never serious enough.
-Having been an Independent Baptist since 1973, my observation is that the traditional Independent Baptist church, for the most part, has been hasty about evangelism, careless in receiving members, biblically shallow, lacking in sound scholarship, weak in true discipline, externally-oriented about modesty, soft in separation, overbearing in pastoral authority (demanding “unquestioning loyalty”), and lacking in a true body ministry (Ephesians 4:16).
+Having been an Independent Baptist since 1973, my observation is that the traditional Independent Baptist church, generally speaking, has been hasty about evangelism, careless in receiving members, biblically shallow, lacking in sound scholarship, weak in true discipline, externally-oriented about modesty, entertainment oriented in youth discipleship, soft in separation, overbearing in pastoral authority (demanding “unquestioning loyalty”), and lacking in a true body ministry (Ephesians 4:16).